Fiction: The Stronghold

 By Sean Jacques

 Then one night at a dive bar on a not-so-glamorous strip of Hollywood Boulevard, I got to retelling my woman woes to an old barfly named Garrett.
 He suggested I go talk to God.
 I told him that I’d been talking to myself quite a bit lately, and if God was everywhere, like the Good Book says, then He’d heard enough of me already.
-Then Garrett went on to say he’d once met The Almighty at a special place meant for such meetings, and he claimed his life had changed.
-Of course, I took it to be aload of bullshit from a lifelong liquor-head who looked like he was only one more drink away from dying on his barstool.
+Garrett went on to say he’d once met The Almighty at a special place meant for such meetings, and he claimed his life had changed.
+Of course, I took it to be a load of bullshit from a lifelong liquor-head who looked like he was only one more drink away from dying on his barstool.
 Still, he kept insisting that his story was real and true, and he even drew a map on a bar napkin.
 So to calm him down and veer that topic to another matter, I took his map and bought us both more rounds of bourbon until closing time.

 #

-Looking back, I should’ve put my foot down and said no, Baby, you can’t go.
+Looking back, I should’ve put my foot down and said, no, Baby, you can’t go.

 But I didn’t.

-Granted, I was never keen on this plan to start with, but since I was already paying Susie’s means of living anyway--the rent, the food, the car insurance--I figured playing Sugar Daddy for their week-long vacation really wasn’t no big deal.
+Granted, I was never keen on this plan to start with.
+But since I was already paying Susie’s means of living anyway--the rent, the food, the car insurance--I figured playing Sugar Daddy for their week-long vacation really wasn’t no big deal.

 That was my first mistake.

 Truth be told, I’d never liked Joanne.
 Not a bit.
-But it wasn’t her hideous physical features that bugged me, no, the real cause of my dislike was her personality.
+It wasn’t her hideous physical features that bugged me, no, the real cause of my dislike was her personality.
 An intolerable bitch, really.
 I say that not because she’s a woman, but rather she’s the type of person who turns combative whenever you spout any opinion on any subject, no matter which side you’re on.
-She even used to criticize me about the way I worked on cars, as if it wasn’t my profession, and she didn’t know jackshit about cars.
-But still, whenever Joanne would start raising a ruckus, I’d just go along with it because I didn’t want to ruffle Susie’s feathers.
-You see, we’d been hatching wedding dates, and I sure as hell didn’t want to do anything to upset their girly-girl relationship for fear it might interfere with my marriage plans.
+She even criticized me about the way I worked on cars, as if it wasn’t my profession, and she didn’t know jackshit about cars.

 And I was being cut out of the picture.